d2l-ai/d2l-en/chapter_appendix_math/ab-testing.md

 Similarly to the 5 steps we introduced in hypothesis testing in :numref:`sec_statistics`, a common A/B testing experiment also needs the following 5 steps:

-1. State a null hypotheses about the new product design by choosing a metrics to measure the effect.
+1. State a null hypotheses, $H_0$, about the new product design by choosing a metrics to measure the effect.
 2. Set a practical level of significance ($\alpha$) and a statistical power ($1 - \beta$), so that we are willing to change the given product design if the test is statistically significant.
 3. Calculate the required sample size for both control group and the experiment group and take samples.
 4. Calculate the test statistic and determine the critical value (or p-value ??????).